liferay/liferay-docs/develop/tutorials/articles/mobile-app-development/liferay-and-custom-portlet-services-android.markdown

 ---

-Let's see how easy it is to set up the Liferay Android SDK in your Android app project.
+Use these steps to set up the Liferay Android SDK in your Android app project.

 1. In Eclipse, import your Android app into an Android application project.